 For example, if their solution is a sales software tool, their initial searches would likely be, "How do I automate my sales process" or "What is the best CRM?".

-Hopefully, you have a marketing team producing content that answers those questions.
-Because once you establish that the prospect has this specific issue, your outbound sales sequences and support materials should be differentiating your solution from the rest.
+Hopefully, your marketing team is producing content that answers those questions.
+Once you establish that the prospect has this specific issue, your outbound sales sequences and support materials should differentiate your solution from the rest.

 The bottom of the funnel explained